Out-of Body Experiences and the

 I realized my body was below me, and I vaguely

-to revive it.
-My main interest was that I was
+team to revive it.
+My main interest was

 this infinite moment had passed, there began

-and the doctors on Earth.
+in heaven and the doctors on Earth.
 Every

 the angels.
 They held me by my feet, struggling

 to keep me from coming back.
 Finally, the

 my body, sat up, screamed, and passed out."